Planchonella costata

-Pouteria costata is a small coastal tree native to the northern North Island (New Zealand) and to Norfolk Island (Australia).
+Planchonella costata is a small coastal tree native to the northern North Island (New Zealand) and to Norfolk Island (Australia).
 In New Zealand, its common name is tawapou (Māori: "tawāpou"); on Norfolk Island it is called bastard ironwood.
 The name costata is from the Latin costatus (ribbed), a reference to the prominently raised primary nerves of the leaves.
-Pouteria is a genus of approximately 300 species in the tropics of America, Asia, Australia and the Pacific.
-A Pouteria species found in other Pacific Islands is sometimes erroneously included in P. costata.

 Naming and taxonomy

 Tawapou has undergone several scientific name changes.
 Some taxonomists consider it to belong in the wastebasket genus Pouteria, others prefer the genus Planchonella (the latter genus is often sunk into the former).
-Other scientific names of this plant include Pouteria novo-zelandica.
+Other scientific names of this plant include Planchonella novozelandica.